“What do you mean, wise things I should know? Isn’t ‘going organic’ itself already a wise thing to do for my health?”

 Outstanding flavor!
-Well, taste might be in the tongue of the beholder, but you’re more likely to get fresher flavor with quality organics!
+Well, the taste might be in the tongue of the beholder, but you’re more likely to get fresher flavor with quality organics!
 These foods don’t contain artificial preservatives, so they usually sit on the shelf for a lesser time.
-This is how you get a fresher, better tasting product!
+This is how you get a fresher, better-tasting product!

 Strengthen the future generations!
 Pesticides and chemicals have been linked to infertility problems in both males and females.
 When soon-to-be parents wisely go for quality organic food, they are absolutely building a family that is exposed to fewer health risks!

 More than just these health-related reasons, you’ll be surprised too with how much favor you are doing the environment by choosing quality organics!